FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 //...the rest
 ```

-And add source maps to make it easier to debug your code:
+And add source maps to make it easier to debug your code.
+This will replace your previous sass loader from Exercise 3.

 ```js
 // ...